-It should be noted that if a member moves to the main section:
+If a member moves to the main section:

-- any existing Additional Pension Contribution (EAPC) must continue, unless the member elects to terminate the contract - any Shared Cost Additional Pension Contribution (EAPC/RAPC) contract must continue, unless the member elects to terminate the contract - any AVC (EAVC) or Shared Cost AVC (EAVC/RAVC) contract continues unless the member elects to terminate the contract

-- any additional regular contributions (ARC) contract must continue unless the member elects to terminate the contract - any added years contract must continue unless the member elects to terminate the contract - any additional survivor benefit contributions (ASBC) contract must continue unless the member elects to terminate the contract - any Preston part-time buy-back contributions must continue.
+- any existing Additional Pension Contribution (EAPC) - any Shared Cost Additional Pension Contribution (EAPC / RAPC) contract - any AVC (EAVC) or Shared Cost AVC (EAVC / RAVC) contract - any additional regular contributions (ARC) contract - any added years contract - any additional survivor benefit contributions (ASBC) contract must continue, unless the member elects to terminate the contract.
+Any Preston parttime buy-back contributions must continue.
 A member in the main section can commence payment of:

-- an Additional Pension Contribution (EAPC) contract which is at whole cost to the employee - a Shared Cost Additional Pension Contribution (EAPC/RAPC) contract - o an AVC (EAVC) or Shared Cost AVC (EAVC/RAVC) contract - Preston part-time buy-back contributions.
+- an Additional Pension Contribution (EAPC) contract which is at whole cost to the employee - a Shared Cost Additional Pension Contribution (EAPC / RAPC) contract - an AVC (EAVC) or Shared Cost AVC (EAVC / RAVC) contract - Preston part-time buy-back contributions.